andrasna/dontforget/README.md

 # Don't Forget

-Rather bare-bone CRUD application with Express.js, MongoDB and Vanilla JavaScript.
+Rather bare-bone CRUD application with Express.js, MongoDB and vanilla JavaScript on the client side.

 ![Screenshot](screenshot.png)